"I'll send an SOS to the world I hope that someone gets my I hope that someone gets my Message in a bottle..."

 - One episode of Haven included a clever adaptation of this trope; the main character was trapped on a boat heading out to sea and had already gone out of range of the cell towers.
 Instead she sent a text message, and her phone naturally began repeatedly trying to send it.
 She then dropped it into a bottle and shoved it out the porthole where it drifted with the tide back to shore until getting back into coverage range, when the message was sent.

-- In the new Twilight Zone episode "A Saucer of Loneliness," Shelley Duvall's character is scanned by a small flying saucer in view of several people.
+- In the 1980's The Twilight Zone episode "A Saucer of Loneliness," Shelley Duvall's character is scanned by a small flying saucer in view of several people.
 Afterwards, she keeps getting bombarded by government agents and false friends trying to find out what information she was given.
 She later reveals that the saucer was no more than a high tech Message in a Bottle and its message was private and only for her.

 - One interpretation of The Cruxshadows' "A Stranger Moment" is of a doomed sailor on a sinking ship sending out one of these for his loved ones.

 - Modesty Blaise: In "The Big Mole", one of the nurses being held hostage writes a note for help, places it in a plastic bottle and tosses it out of the bathroom window into the river.

 - In the original The Hitchhiker's Guide to the Galaxy radio series, Arthur Dent and Ford Prefect are stranded on prehistoric Earth, and attempt to attract the attention of a passing spaceship by waving a towel at it.
 A volcano then erupts, covering the towel with lava.
 When the Earth is blown up six million years later, the now-fossilized towel gets launched into space and found by Zaphod Beeblebrox in the spaceship Heart Of Gold, who travels back in time and rescues them.
 (Things like this tend to happen whenever you use the Heart Of Gold's "Infinite Improbability" drive.)